zweukhot/be-coding-challenge/README.md

 ### Expectations
 - We do not expect you to completely finish the challenge.
 We ask that candidates spend 4 hours or more working through the challenge.
 With that we understand that everyones schedule and availability is different so we ask that you provide a reasonable estimate of your time commitment so we can take it into account when evaluating your submission.
 - We expect you to leverage creative license where it makes sense.
-If you'd like to change the project structure, pull in libraries, or make assumptions about the requirements we open encourage you to do so.
+If you'd like to change the project structure, pull in libraries, or make assumptions about the requirements we openly encourage you to do so.
 All that we ask is that you are prepared to talk about your choices in future interviews.

 ### Challenge
 For this challenge you will be implementing a Family tree API.